facebookincubator/hsthrift/docs/types.md

 ### Typedefs

 Thrift typedefs are just type synonyms in Haskell.
-It's also possible to generate a newtype instead by using an [[Dex/working-with-thrift-in-haskell/annotations | annotation]].
+It's also possible to generate a newtype instead by using an [annotation](annotations.md).

 **Thrift:**